omeganebula4/Predict2Optimize-WiDS-2025/README.md

     *   Developed a simple "all-in" long/short strategy based on the sign of the predicted returns.
     *   Compared the cumulative returns of this strategy across different models (Zero, Rolling Mean, OLS, and RF).

-### Key Findings
+### Learning Outcomes
+1.  **Evaluation Discipline**: Recognized that random train/test splits are disastrous for time-series data as they lead to "look-ahead bias."
+Walk-forward validation (via `TimeSeriesSplit`) is the only way to get a realistic estimate of performance.
-*   **The Baseline Hurdle**: Beating a simple Zero Predictor is challenging in the stock market due to the extremely low signal-to-noise ratio.
+2.  **The Baseline Hurdle**: Learned that beating simple benchmarks (like predicting zero) is exceptionally difficult in finance due to the low signal-to-noise ratio.
+A model that doesn't beat these baselines is effectively learning noise.
-*   **Evaluation Discipline**: Time-series validation is non-negotiable; random splits would lead to "leakage" and unrealistic performance expectations.
-*   **Model Comparison**: Evaluated models using **RMSE** (Root Mean Squared Error), observing how performance fluctuates across different market regimes.
+3.  **Model Overfitting**: Observed how high-capacity models like Random Forests can easily overfit historical noise, reinforcing the value of simpler, more robust models like OLS in certain regimes.
+4.  **Prediction vs. Strategy**: Realized that even a model with decent RMSE might not translate into a profitable trading strategy, highlighting the gap between statistical accuracy and economic utility.

 ---